 These fluids give congestive heart failure its name.

-- Diastolic heart failure: The muscle in the left ventricle stiffens.
+With diastolic heart failure, the muscle in the left ventricle stiffens.
 If the muscle cannot relax, the pressure in the ventricle increases, causing symptoms.

 Right-sided HF is less common.
 It occurs when the right ventricle cannot pump blood to the lungs.
 This can lead to blood backing up in the blood vessels, which may cause fluid retention in the lower legs and arms, abdomen, and other organs.